lowlighter/mizu/@mizu/ref/README.md

 ## Notes

 > [!NOTE]
-> Redefining a reference will overwrite its previous value for the rest of the subtree without affecting its value in the parent subtree.
+> Redefining a reference will shadow its previous value within the current subtree, without affecting its value in the parent subtree.

 ## Variables

 ### `$refs: Record<PropertyKey, HTMLElement>`

-A record of all previously referenced elements in current subtree.
+A collection of all referenced elements within the current subtree.

 ## Modifiers

 ### `.raw[boolean=true]`

-Whether to skip expression evaluation or not.
+Skip expression evaluation if set.